Bringing RE lessons to lifeFind out more

-The Wall is an incredible project with a vision to build a national landmark of hope that will inspire generations to come.
+The Eternal Wall of Answered Prayer is an incredible project with a vision to build a national landmark of hope that will inspire generations to come.
 The iconic structure will be made up of a million bricks that each represent an answered prayer.
 It will also include augmented reality technology so that people can point their smartphones at a brick to reveal the prayer, images and video.

 From the beginning of this exciting project, Worthers have been involved and have created the website that enables people to claim their brick, submit their stories of answered prayer and donate to this inspiring vision.
 With plenty of future ideas on growing the web presence we are excited to see how this journey unfolds...